 The ‘mysterious ways’ argument is very well addressed by Jim Jefferies and needs no further mention on my behalf:

 As to the (non-existent) ‘free will’ thing… It doesn’t cut it.
 Here is why: take person A being the perpetrator of a violent crime and person B being that crime’s victim.
 Person’s a ‘free will’ is to execute that violent crime on person B. However, what the ‘free will’ proponents forget about roughly 100% of the time is the person B and their free will.
 Incidentally, person B’s free will is NOT to be a victim of a violent crime.
 Now what?
 Now it’s a standstill between two free wills that happen to be for opposing events.
 How does the all-powerful entity most often resolve that issue?
 By rooting for person A’s free will – because violent crimes on fully innocent victims happens ALL THE FUCKING TIME.
 Some may wish to begin arguing that no one is without a ‘sin’, of some sorts.
 Even if – what about violent crimes against little babies and kids?
 Oh, go ahead, push it: the ‘original sin’ that every newborn is already born with.
 Let’s take a baby/child that hasn’t been ‘absolved’ from that ‘sin’ through baptism or what not: the MAJORITY of human babies will never be dipped into water to ‘cleanse’ them off that – that’s a pretty bad model in and of itself.
 But even if one assumes the equal ‘guilty cuz of Adam and Eve’ standing: that means all unbaptized humans start off at an equal ground: Person A’s standing sin-wise is no better or worse than baby B’s standing, if they’re both unbaptized, right?
 Right.
 Then it’s irrelevant.
 It’s a moot point and we’re back to trying to square person’s A ‘free will’ desire to commit the violent crime against the baby B, and baby B’s ‘free will’ to stay safe from it… It just simply doesn’t add up.
+What if person A is baptized and baby B isn’t?
+Well I’m sorry but if pouring a little water onto someone gives them a license to then abuse others then any belief system supporting such idea is asinine.
+Frankly, as ANY belief system is.

 So there’s that interested higher intelligence, who not only couldn’t do any better than create a rather fucked up universe like ours with rather fucked up things happening in it routinely to completely innocent victims, but for the entire duration of existence of this universe watches it all unfold… Here’s a generic example.
 Take a little kid getting raped.
 The claimed god/higher power stands by watching a little innocent kid get raped (probably jacks off to that, too) and only THEN (in some versions of god-related beliefs) reminds there MAY be punishment (in other versions you get reborn as a cockroach or something else happens, but the main point is, retribution is for the done deed and it’s delayed in time).
 In many cases there doesn’t even have to be a punishment – the rapist only needs to repent or pray or follow through with some silly ritual and boom – full forgiveness and heaven.
 Unlike such a joke of a deity, I, were I in that position and power, would never ALLOW for something so sick, twisted, pointless and harmful as child rape to ever happen in the first place.
 But a higher power does.
 All the time…